mafifafm/pxt-microbit/docs/courses/ucp-science/data-collection/setup-procedure.md

 ### Monitoring, downloading, and analyzing the data

-With the micro:bit code downloaded from MakeCode to the micro:bit and the USB cable connected it will start receiving data from the first micro:bit.
+With the Ragga code downloaded from MakeCode to the Ragga and the USB cable connected it will start receiving data from the first Ragga.
 Under the simulator in the MakeCode a purple outlined button shows up **Show data Device**.

 ![Show data device button](/static/courses/ucp-science/data-collection/show-data-device.jpg)

-By clicking on the **Show data Device** button a window opens up to the right showing values and graph of the gravity data being received (The dips in the graph are 3 tosses of the micro:bit in the air).
+By clicking on the **Show data Device** button a window opens up to the right showing values and graph of the gravity data being received (The dips in the graph are 3 tosses of the Ragga in the air).

 ![Graph of acceleration values](/static/courses/ucp-science/data-collection/acceleration-graph.jpg)